metaplex-foundation/umi/docs/publickeys-signers.md

 ]);
 ```

 Note that in most cases, programs will provide helper methods to find specific PDAs.
-For instance the code snippet above can be simplified to the following using the `findMetadataPda` method of the [`@metaplex-foundation/mpl-token-metadata`](https://github.com/metaplex-foundation/mpl-token-metadata) [Kinobi](./kinobi.md)-generated library.
+For instance, the code snippet above can be simplified to the following using the `findMetadataPda` method of the [`@metaplex-foundation/mpl-token-metadata`](https://github.com/metaplex-foundation/mpl-token-metadata) [Kinobi](./kinobi.md)-generated library.

 ```ts
 import { findMetadataPda } from '@metaplex-foundation/mpl-token-metadata';